 Christmas Soap Recipe with Festive Swirls

-This page may contain affiliate links.
+This website is reader-supported - thank you!
 As an Amazon Associate I earn from qualifying purchases.

+Swirling cold-process soap can look very easy, but there are several tips to ensure success.
+This recipe has more water than I usually use to help slow the soap from thickening too quickly.
 This recipe is also high in olive oil, though it’s not as slow-moving as extra-virgin olive oil (EVOO).
-Pomace olive oil gives a much lighter final color to your bars and doesn’t interfere with the soap colorants.
-You can of course use EVOO for this recipe but the white areas will be more of an off-white to light yellow.
+Pomace olive oil gives your bars a much lighter final color and doesn’t interfere with the soap colorants.
+You can, of course, use EVOO for this recipe, but the white areas will be more off-white to light yellow.

-Christmas Soap Fragrance
+Christmas Soap Fragrances

-- Easy Soap Recipes
+- Cinnamon Soap Recipe

+Christmas Soap Recipe with Festive Swirls